Components of Undergraduate Baccalaureate Degrees

 Majors and concentrations consist of a mixture of required and elective courses designed to build a foundation of knowledge in the subject area and to allow the student to explore the discipline in detail.
-Students pursuing a Bachelor of Science in Business Administration degree choose concentrations in one of the areas of business: Accounting, Entrepreneurship, Finance, Financial Services, Global Supply Chain Management, Human Resource Management, Information Systems, Leadership and Innovation, Marketing, and Team and Project Management.
+Students pursuing a Bachelor of Science in Business Administration degree choose concentrations in one of the areas of business: Accounting, Entrepreneurship, Finance, Financial Services, Global Supply Chain Management, Human Resource Management, Information Systems, Leadership and Innovation, Managerial Accounting and Finance, Marketing, and Team and Project Management.
 The Bachelor of Arts degree offer students the opportunity to pursue a major in Applied Psychology, Chinese, Communication, Economics, Global Studies, History, Literary and Cultural Studies, Politics and Law, Sociology, or Spanish.
 Students wishing to focus their studies on applied economics, mathematics, or statistics may pursue the Bachelor of Science degree with a major in Actuarial Mathematics, Applied Economics, or Applied Mathematics and Statistics.
 Students wishing to focus their studies in the natural science or scientific technology can choose the Bachelor of Science degree with majors in Biology or Environmental Science.
 Students wishing to focus their studies in the technology arena can choose the Bachelor of Science degree with a major in Data Science.
-Students interested in focusing on international business and global perspectives pursue the Bachelor of Science degree with a major in International Business and select a concentration in one of eight business functional areas including Accounting, Entrepreneurship, Finance, Global Supply Chain Management, Human Resource Management, Information Systems, Leadership and Innovation, Marketing, and Team and Project Management.
+Students interested in focusing on international business and global perspectives pursue the Bachelor of Science degree with a major in International Business and select a concentration in one of nine business functional areas including Accounting, Entrepreneurship, Finance, Global Supply Chain Management, Human Resource Management, Information Systems, Leadership and Innovation, Marketing, and Team and Project Management.

 Business and Liberal Arts Minors